The kidneys are two bean-shaped organs that help in the removal of wastes from the body.

 Diagnosis of Kidney Stones

-When kidney stones are suspected, your doctor may order blood, urine and imaging tests (X-ray, CT scans) to diagnose the condition.
+When kidney stones are suspected, your doctor may order blood, urine and imaging tests (X-ray, CT scans, ultrasound) to diagnose the condition.
 You may also be asked to urinate through a sieve to collect the kidney stones, to be tested in the lab.
 The results will help your doctor to determine the cause and formulate an appropriate plan for treatment.

 Treatment of Kidney Stones